mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 Deliberate practice in business is wrought with myths such as a “I can’t” mindset, the idea that repetition is good and if one just tries hard enough, one will get better.

-The truth is that improvement is possible, that trying new things avoids stagnation and if one isn’t improving, one is practicing the wrong way.
+Improvement is possible, trying new things avoids stagnation and if one isn’t improving, one is practicing the wrong way.

-_Knowledge versus Skill _– deliberate practice emphasizes DOING over simple information gathering
+_Knowledge versus Skill _– deliberate practice emphasizes DOING over simple information gathering.

 _Interactive_ component _always work better than didactic_ ones , e.g. lecture versus discussion.